iansltx/raphple/readme.md

 ## Setup (docker-compose)

-After completing step 1 of the above, copy docker-compose.override.yml.example to docker-compose.override.yml and set the appropriate environment variables for the SMS provider you're using.
+After completing step 1 of the above, copy docker-compose.override-example.yml to docker-compose.override.yml and set the appropriate environment variables for the SMS provider you're using.
 Then run `docker-compose build` and `docker-compose up`.
-The web server will be available at port 80, and the database will be accessible on port 33060.
+The web server will be available at port 80.

 If you want to reflect code updates without a rebuild (though you'll still need to restart the container due to how amphp works), run `composer install` on your local directory, then volume-mount that directory into `/var/app` in the